Product Update Cronjob

 Recommendations

-It is highly recommended to use this cronjob in combination with option Server-side request limit handling.
+It is highly recommended to use this cronjob in combination with option Options Advanced Request Limit Handling.

 If you are a power user with several hundret products to be refreshed via this cronjob, you should use the server-side cronjob.